AzureMentor/microsoft-graph-docs/concepts/best-practices-concept.md

 "@odata.nextLink": "https://graph.microsoft.com/v1.0/me/messages?$skip=23"
 ```

+> [!NOTE]
->**Note:** Your application should **always** handle the possibility that the responses are paged in nature, and use the `@odata.nextLink` property to obtain the next paged set of results, until all pages of the result set have been read.
+> Your application should **always** handle the possibility that the responses are paged in nature, and use the `@odata.nextLink` property to obtain the next paged set of results, until all pages of the result set have been read.
 The final page will not contain an `@odata.nextLink` property.
 You should include the entire URL in the `@odata:nextLink` property in your request for the next page of results, treating the entire URL as an opaque string.

 For more details, see [paging](paging.md).